GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 cd YOUR_FORK  # typically cloud-hackathons
 tools/setup-newhack.sh --hack=century-of-iot --author=me@google.com --title="IoT hack of the century"
 ```

+> **Note**
+> The title of your hack is the _visible_ title, and should be human readable, it will be used to link to your hack from the front page (the catalog).
+Also make sure to use "snake-case" for your hack name, ie: use dashes between words

 This command will create a new folder in the `hacks` directory with placeholders for the content.
 You can then start editing those.